 - Line a muffin tin with 12 muffin cases.

-- Sift the flours, cocoa powder, baking powder and bicarbonate of soda together.
-Add any bran left in the sieve into the bowl.
+- Sift 100g self raising flour, 60g rye flour, 40g cocoa powder, 1 tsp baking powder and ½ tsp bicarbonate of soda together.
+Add any bran left in the sieve to the bowl and stir in.
 Set aside.

-- Place the vegetable oil, honey and egg into a mixing bowl.
+- Place 50ml vegetable oil, 100ml honey or maple syrup and 1 egg (or flax egg*) into a mixing bowl.
 I use a stand mixer but you can do this with a handheld mixer or by hand with a wooden spoon.
 Beat well for 2 minutes.

-- One by one add the courgette, banana and milk, beating a little after each addition.
+- One by one add one grated courgette, 1 ripe mashed banana and 60ml milk, beating a little after each addition.

 - Finally fold in the flour and chocolate mixture.